dragontwosix/VideoAdBlockForTwitch/README.md

 4.9:</br>
 Cleaned up formatting and added a better UI for first install information.
 UI will only show on first install.</br>

-4.8:</br>
-Remove auto showing of options on install/update.
-(Users think it's a spammy ad due to the way focus is taken on Chrome).</br>